What is the name of the mushroom that produces smoke? Mushroom raincoat. How to feed the whole family with one mushroom. Mushroom soup with puffballs

-Among the raincoats, there are many species that have a peculiar shape of the fruiting body.
-So, the nest of a bird with testicles resembles the fruiting body of Nidularia.
-The rounded, large fruiting body of the golovach resembles a soccer ball, with rays like a star - the fruiting body of earthen stars, pear-shaped - of a pear-shaped raincoat.
-Bunny potatoes are called some round-shaped puffballs.
-Often in meadows, fields, pastures, in gardens, parks and forests, a raincoat-flask grows, which got its nickname for an oblong fruit body tapering downwards.
-In search of porcini mushrooms, mushroom pickers often bypass these edible mushrooms.
+Among raincoats there are many species that have a unique fruiting body shape.
+Thus, a bird’s nest with eggs resembles the fruiting body of Nidularia.
+The round, large fruiting body of the bighead resembles a soccer ball, with rays like those of a star; the fruiting body of earthen stars is shaped like a pear, and the fruiting body of the pear-shaped puffball is shaped like a pear.
+Some round-shaped puffballs are called hare potatoes.
+Often in meadows, fields, pastures, gardens, parks and forests, the flask raincoat grows, which received its nickname for its oblong fruiting body tapering downwards.
+In search of porcini mushrooms, mushroom pickers often avoid these edible mushrooms.
 It is no coincidence that A. Cheremnov mentions them in the lines of his poem:

 “The distance is transparent.
-The air is fresh and clean
+The air is fresh and clean,

-But the thoughtful blue is pale ...
+But the pensive blue one is pale...

 From the sleepy swamp all around